Alt-Shivam/RegistryForZarrCodecs/Others/PythonParser.md

 # Python Parser
-## want to know which codecs are included in this Registry and Their realted information.
+## Want to know which codecs are included in this Registry and Their realted information?

 * Download this script locally.
 ```